-As for the training, this breed is known to be easy to train (most of the times) as they are really intelligent and pick up the commands really quickly.
+As for the training, this breed is known to be easy to train (most of the time) as they are really intelligent and pick up the commands quickly.

 But, that is the German Shepherd mostly.
 The Bulldog side, however, tends to be a bit stubborn at times.